bistro-its-berkeley/BISTRO/README.md

 ## Contributing

-We always welcome bug reports and enhancement requests from both competitors as well as developers on the Uber Prize-Berkeley Working Group team and elsewhere.
+We always welcome bug reports and enhancement requests from both competitors as well as developers on the BISTRO team and elsewhere.
 Guidelines and suggestions on how to contribute code to this repository may be found in [./github/CONTRIBUTING.md](./github/CONTRIBUTING.md].